Colebuildanddevelop/StonkKings/README.md

     - TODO major
       - verify malicious req
       - cant trade unless tournament has started
-      - handle selling and buying in the backend
+      - handle selling and buying in the backend x
       - handle selling and buying in the frontend
+        - handle latest price
+          - poll fetch the latest quote and push to data ?
       - handle getting all current postitions